 How to Scrape Redfin Real Estate Property Data in Python

-In this web scraping tutorial, we'll be taking a look at how to scrape Redfin - a popular real estate listing web page.
+In this web scraping tutorial, we'll be taking a look at how to scrape Redfin.com - a popular real estate listing website.

-We'll be scraping real estate data such as pricing info, addresses, photos and phone numbers displayed on Redfin property pages.
+We'll be scraping real estate data such as pricing info, addresses and photos displayed on Redfin property pages.

 Hands on Python Web Scraping Tutorial and Example Project